smulube/protoc-gen-twirp_typescript/README.md

 A protoc plugin for generating a twirp client suitable for browser and node.js projects.

-There are two options when generating the client code:
+This plugin supports two different outputs when generating code:

-1. Generate code directly into an existing typescript project with a compilation and build process already in place.
+1. A minimal standalone client that supports JSON transport only.
-2. Generate a standalone npm package that can be published with the compiled javascript and typings.
+2. [Protobuf.js](https://github.com/dcodeIO/protobuf.js) adapter for RPC calls to a twirp server.

 ## Setup